 files (but not compressed files), and the following command solves the

 Running HiGHS from within an application

 To run HiGHS from an application, the key requirements are to load a model, solve it and extract the results.
 Many users will want to get and set option values to control the way HiGHS runs.
-It is also possible to extract model data and modify a model.
+It is also possible to extract model data, modify a model and load a basis.
 HiGHS can perform other operations for specialist applications.
 HiGHS is linked into another application via a library.

 Although HiGHS is written in C++, interfaces exist for C, C#, FORTRAN, Julia and Python.
 To within the limits of the language, they offer the same functionality that is available from C++, with method names that are either identical or distinguished by a consistent name extension.
 The discussion below refers to the C++ methods, followed by an account of the language-specific characteristics of the interfaces.

 Example programs calling HiGHS from C, C#, FORTRAN, Julia and